kerimala/invoiceEngine/docs/AGREEMENT_SERVICE.md

 2.  **Ingestion and Parsing**: The `InvoiceFileIngestService` saves the file and uses an `InvoiceParser` to read its contents.
 The parser extracts the raw data from each line of the invoice and determines the customer ID.

 3.  **Agreement Retrieval**: The `InvoiceService` takes the parsed data and uses the `AgreementService` to find the correct, active agreement for the customer.
 The `AgreementService` queries the database for the latest version of the agreement based on the `valid_from` date.
+If no customer-specific agreement is found, it falls back to the standard agreement.

 4.  **Pricing Calculation**: With the agreement and invoice data in hand, the `PricingEngineService` is called.
 It uses a factory to select the appropriate pricing strategy (e.g., `StandardPricingStrategy`) as defined in the agreement.
 The strategy then calculates the final price for each line item, including any surcharges and VAT.